eslint-stylistic/eslint-stylistic/docs/guide/why.md

 ## Linters vs. Formatters

 You might have seen some discussions discouraging using ESLint to format source code, as Linters and Formatters are tools in different scopes.
-While we generally agree that ESLint would not be the most efficient tool to do formatting, we see that currently ESLint with auto-fix is still the best tool to do **source code** formatting, as it provide fine-grained control of each rule, having incrediable extensibility, and respects the input of the source code.
+While we generally agree that ESLint would not be the most efficient tool to do formatting, we see that currently ESLint with auto-fix is still the best tool to do **source code** formatting, as it provide fine-grained control of each rule, having incredible extensibility, and respects the input of the source code.

 The popular formatters like [Prettier](https://github.com/prettier/prettier) and [dprint](https://dprint.dev/) are great on formatting code.
 However, the main issue we see is that their ["read-and-reprints"](https://prettier.io/docs/en/) approach **throw away all the stylistic information from the source code**, meaning that we can't preserve the styles that we consider more "human-readable".